sous-chefs/elasticsearch/README.md

 particular.
 This resource also comes with a `:remove` action which will remove the package or directory elasticsearch was unpacked into.

-You may always specify a download_url and/or download_checksum.
-You may use `%s` in your URL and this cookbook will use sprintf/format to insert the version parameter as a string into your download_url.
+You may always specify a download_url and/or download_checksum, and you may include `%s` which will be replaced by the version parameter you supply.

-By default, this cookbook will use download URLs and checksums are determined by `attributes/versions.rb`.
-You may adjust the node attributes to force this cookbook to use different checksums or different download URLs.
+Please be sure to consult the above section 'Default version, download URLs, and checksums' as that controls how Elasticsearch version, download URL and checksum are determined if you omit them.

 Examples: